olivhoenen/imas-data-dictionary/docs/coordinates.rst

 Static
-    Static quantities are also not varying, but likely to be constant over a wider context, such as teh nominal coil positions during operation.
+    Static quantities are also not varying, but likely to be constant over a wider context, such as the nominal coil positions during operation.